WCNewell/max-hamburger/README.md

-A working version of this project is deployed here where I used GitHub pages:
+A working version of this project is deployed to GitHub pages:

 >https://WCNewell.github.io/max-hamburger